Webinar advantages in content strategy

 4. Webinars don’t cost much.
 You do not need a lot to launch a webinar: a webinar service, desktop computer or laptop, camera, headset, and a good internet connection will do the trick.

-Let’s say you’ve already got a computer.
-A good webcam would cost about $20, headset — $30, a monthly internet cost can be as low as $10 and a webinar room for 150 seats should cost no more than $50.
-And don’t forget that these all are one-time expenses.
+Let’s say you already have a computer.
+You can get a good webcam for around $20, and a headset usually costs about $30.
+Your monthly internet bill can be as low as $10, and renting a webinar room with space for 150 people should be no more than $50.
+Also, keep in mind that all of these are one-time expenses.

 How to choose a webinar topic